bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 These are **BlueBanquise** specific variables.
 All variables with name starting by **j2_** are j2 variables.

 These variables are all stored in internal/group_vars/all/j2_variables directory, and are used for the internal purpose of the stack.

-These variables are here to simplify tasks and templates writing, by removing ugly and redundant things from them, and providing a direct access to values.
+These variables are here to simplify tasks and templates writing, and centralize main logic of the stack.
-You can consider these variables as "functions" that takes as argument the current running host (or the host provided in hostvars if loaded using hostvars call).

-To clarify your mind, you can consider that these variables contains a simple value.
-In reality, they contain Jinja2 code as a string, that will be interpreted by Ansible during tasks/templates execution, which is why these are more functions/API than pure variables.
+To clarify your mind, you can consider that these variables contain Jinja2 code as a string, that will be interpreted by Ansible during tasks/templates execution.

 Remember that in any case, if these variables are not providing the expected value, you can use Ansible variables precedence mechanism to force your values.

 Last point, for developers, these j2 variables should be considered as a way to keep compatibility with roles, while upgrading the logic of the stack.
+Do not hesitate to use them in roles, to ensure long term compatibility.

 Inventory, roles, and playbooks
 -------------------------------